andrew-farries/sharks-k8s-volumes/slides.md

 Volume snapshots were introduced in alpha form in Kubernetes X.YZ, in beta in Kubernetes X.YZ and came of beta only very recently in Kubernetes X.YZ.

 `VolumeSnapshots` are resources in the cluster just like `Pods`, `ReplicaSets`, and so on.
 Create a `VolumeSnapshot` by specifying the PVC that is to be snapshotted:

----
-# Volume Cloning

-In addition to creating a new `PVC` by specifiying a `VolumeSnapshot` in the `dataSource` field, it is also possible to "clone" an existing `PVC` by specifying another `PVC` in the `dataSource` field.
-This effectively removes the need to snapshot a `PVC` before cloning it.

-*Not all CSI implementations support this feature!*

----
-# Resources